ComethTheNerd/sempiler/patch-notes.md

 ** IN PROGRESS : Rough repo patch notes **

+# 🗓 05/11/19
+- `IOSSwiftUITransformer` automatically detects multiple return statements in a `ViewDeclaration`, and wraps each in an `AnyView(...)` call to satisfy the swiftc compiler

 # 🗓 31/10/19
 - Firebase Functions Bundler now parses parameters from `req.params` and `req.query` for GET requests